thugsb/wsdl-cascade/docs/events.md

 Once you have 'real' imported events for the new year, you can move the placeholder event into _archived.

+Edit the events/event.ics file to look in the folder of the new year.

 Copy the index page from the previous year into the new year (important for breadcrumbs).
 Then edit the news-events/events/.htaccess file to redirect the index.html to the events stream.